SteitzTo/node-red-denon/README.md

 How it works:

-If you say: "Alexa turn Denon on"  -->   Denon Receiver is switched on<br>
+If you say: "Alexa turn Denon on"  -->   Denon Receiver is switched on and set volume to 20<br>

 If you say: "Alexa switch Denon input to ..." -->   Denon Receiver is switched the input channel ...  (in my example TV, Game, PC , Bluetooth)<br>